andreschan8/general_notes/python_notes/notes_1.md

 # Python Notes - Notes 1

-## 1. Inner workkings of for loops
+## 1.1.
+Inner workings of for loops

 We want to understand the way for loops internally work in python.
 According to [1], they work using iterators and we can mimic their functioning through the following block of code:
 ```python